 The Pulse (and the Ortovox S1 and ARVA Pro W) uses an internal compass to help you locate the victim.
 You need to hold the Pulse level while searching or a message may appear telling you to "Hold Device Horizontally" (the occurrence of this message was significantly reduced in the 3.0 firmware update).

 Audio Options: The audio options of the Pulse are unparalleled.
 When using the advanced profile, the audio signal is analog during the signal and coarse searches.
 The advantage of an analog tone is that it lets you hear faint signals (as well as non-beacon-generated background noise).
 Analog tones are quite helpful during multiple burials.
 During the fine search, the digital audio tone increases the pitch, cadence, and volume.
 When using the advanced profile, you can toggle between analog and digital tones.
-And as with the Element, the Pulse can emit "directional tones" which change the audio tone based on the direction you are headed.
+And as with the Element, the Pulse can emit " directional tones" (called "acoustic search guidance" in the Barryvox and Barryvox S) which change the audio tone based on the direction you are headed.

 The Intelligent Search mode guides you through the fine search and attempts to reduce errors that commonly seen during rescue practice.
 It encourages you to only move the transceiver forward-and-backward and side-to-side without twisting, pivoting, or tilting the transceiver.
 This promotional video illustrates the Intelligent Search.
 This poster also has tips on using the Intelligent Search mode.